 The climate database is updated periodically.
-The last major update was performed for the SDR 28 data release in January 2014.
+The last major update was performed for the SDR 32 data release in July 2018.
 In this update, new data for the OWS through the end of 2012 was added to the database.
 For this update, a review and update of the OWS for each VWS was completed to improve data coverage.
 Previously, if a VWS did not have a first order weather station associated with it, then no wind or humidity data were available for a test site.
-It was expected that the new OWS selection process, would result in greater coverage of climate data parameters for each site.
-A minor update was performed for the July 2016 data release for the new test sections from the SPS-10 Warm Mix Asphalt experiment.
+It is expected that the new OWS selection process, will result in greater coverage of climate data parameters for each site.